Tornium/Tornex/README.md

 > Currently, tornex is intended to work on single-node deployments.
 Multi-node deployments will experience issues with ratelimiting.

 ## Features
-- Efficient API ratelimiting and planning using buckets and priorities
+- Efficient API ratelimiting and planning using buckets and prioritized requests
 - `:telemetry`-based logging (with included support for [PromEx](https://hex.pm/packages/prom_ex))
 - Support for APIv1 and APIv2